damonbauer/npm-build-boilerplate/README.md

 ### `watch:all`
   `parallelshell 'npm run serve' 'npm run watch:css' 'npm run watch:js'`

-  Start up a new server.
-Run the `build:watch` task.
+  Run the following tasks simultaneously: `serve`, `watch:css` & `watch:js`.
 When a .scss or .js file changes in `src`, the task will compile the changes to `dist`, and the server will be notified of the change.
 Any browser connected to the server will then inject the new file from `dist`

 ### `postinstall`
   `npm run watch:all`